“The impediment to action advances action. What stands in the way becomes the way.”

 Perception, action, and will are the three disciplines central to the stoic philosophy.
-They also form the structure for Ryan Holiday’s new book The Obstacle Is the Way: Turning Adversity Into Advantage.
+They also form the structure for Ryan Holiday’s new book The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph.

 The book is an exploration of stoic philosophy through the lens of the famous quote by Marcus Aurelius: